ExchangeBC/Our-Project-Docs/discussion/lab.md

 2. User selects top level nav item 'Labs'
 3. User see a page listing all labs

-The existing BCDevExchange.org app could provide support use-case.
+The existing BCDevExchange.org app could provide the supporting use-case for why we need the lab space.

 ###Mockup